-A template for pressure_target.dat is typically generated by first extracting a set of $p/p{\infty}$ distributions for a known configuration by running the optimization driver with Operation to perform set to 1 ("Analysis only") in ammo.input.
+A template for pressure_target.dat is typically generated by first extracting a set of p/p{∞} distributions for a known configuration by running the optimization driver with what_to_do = 1 in the design.nml &design namelist, see section 9.5.1.
 Note that the input value weight must be set to .true. and the desired ray extraction (y, z) coordinate pairs must be specified in the &sonic_boom namelist in fun3d.nml.
 This operation produces a file named pressure_signatures.dat, which uses the same file format intended for the pressure_target.dat target input file.
 (Note that the file format is amenable to Tecplot[TM] usage.)
 The user may then use the pressure_signatures.dat file to develop a pressure_target.dat input file by modifying the existing pressures to reflect their target values as desired.
 Note that by specifying weight=.true. in the &sonic_boom namelist, a column of data representing pointwise weighting coefficients (all initially set to 1.0) will be provided in pressure_signatures.dat.
 This column of data is required to be present in pressure_target.dat.
 The individual weights may be left as 1.0, or they may be modified on an individual basis to optionally weight a specific region of the signature more or less in the final objective function.
 A brief example of this file format for a case involving two off-body signatures is shown below.
 Note that target distributions need not have the same number of locations as, nor line up with, the eventual sampling locations along the extraction rays.
 Fun3D will linearly interpolate between input target values to obtain values at the sampling locations.